 In addition, bromated bread is causing havoc on our thyroid.
-Since we do not get enough iodine in our diet, especially with the use of better salts like sea salt, the bromine in the bread is displacing the iodine our thyroid desperately needs.
+Since we do not get enough iodine in our diet, especially with better salts like sea salt, the bromine in the bread is displacing the iodine our thyroid desperately needs.

-Potassium bromate is also illegal in the European Union, Canada, Brazil and elsewhere because it causes cancer in rats and mice.
-In the United States, however, it has remained legal since it was first patented for use in baking bread, in 1914.
+Potassium bromate is also illegal in the European Union, Canada, Brazil, and elsewhere because it causes cancer in rats and mice.
+However, in the United States, it has remained legal since it was first patented for use in baking bread in 1914.

 The Consequences of Mineral Deficiency, Hormones and Other Chemicals

 We are finally starting to understand the health risks associated with feeding our animals with hormones.
-One common problem I never really heard about until the last ten years is PCOS or Polycystic Ovarian Syndrome.
+However, one common problem I never really heard about until the last ten years is PCOS or Polycystic Ovarian Syndrome.

 In the past four years, I have worked with six women with this and similar hormone-related conditions.
 My daughter suffers from PCOS, and I suspect I may, too, from some of the symptoms I have had over the years.
 At one point, 3 out of my eight employees working for me had this condition.
 It often goes undiagnosed.

 It is suspected that one factor in the rise of this and similar conditions is the use of plastic containers and baby bottles.
 Even worse … microwaving them.
 Also, people with PCOS who do change their diet see significant improvement in the condition.
 Hormonal imbalance is a major factor.